-Formal Day at Bella Kulak’s school was the perfect opportunity to wear a ribbon skirt and celebrate her Indigenous ancestry.
+Formal Day at Bella Kulak’s school was the perfect opportunity to wear a ribbon skirt and celebrate her First Nation’s ancestry.

 Instead, a non-Indigenous teacher’s aide criticized the 10-year-old’s clothing and angered thousands on social media.